LunaticEradicator/Create-Weather-App-API-Calling-/README.md

 # Create-Weather-App-API-Calling-
-This Projec is based on API Calling and Async Javascript
+This Project is based on API Calling and Async Javascript